ln-komandur/linux-utils/Firefox-Safe-Settings.md

 Type `about:profiles` in the address bar and view the location of the profiles

+Type `about:preferences`  in the address bar to edit the following settings

 Also refer [Back up and restore information in Firefox profiles](https://support.mozilla.org/en-US/kb/back-and-restore-information-firefox-profiles)

-- Do no track signal - Always
+Do no track signal
+  - Select
+    - Always

+- Forms and Autofill
+  - Uncheck
-- Credit cards - No autofill
+    - Autofill credit cards

-- Addresses - No autofill
+    - Autofill addresses

+- Address Bar
+  - Suggest
+    - Browsing history,
+    - book marks,
+    - open tabs,
-- Address Bar - Suggest - Browsing history, book marks, open tabs, top sites
+    - top sites
+    - search engine
+  - Uncheck
+    - Suggestion from the web
+    - Suggestions from sponsors
+    - Improve the firefox experience

 - Login & Passwords - No autofill
+  - Check
-  - Show alerts about passwords for breached websites - Yes
+    - Show alerts about passwords for breached websites
+  - Uncheck
+    - Ask to save logins and password for websites
+    - Autofill logins and passwords
+    - Suggest and generate strong passwords
+    - Enable Firefox Relay in your Firefox password manager

 - Cookies - Standard
   - Delete cookies when firefox is closed